 Clay Tile roofs

 If you’re looking for a roof that will outlive you, look no further than clay tile roofs.
 These roofs can last up to 150 years.
-It is possible because the tiles are made from either concrete or terracotta clay and installed in interlocking layers.
+This is possible because the tiles are made from concrete or terracotta clay and installed in interlocking layers.

-These materials are decay and rot-resistant, which means you’ll cough up more currency – about $600 to $800 per square.
+These materials are decay—and rot-resistant, which means you’ll pay more currency—about $600 to $800 per square.

-With so many pros, clay tile roofs are heavy, which will cause damage to your roof.
+With so many pros, clay tile roofs are heavy, which can damage your roof.
 It would be best if you also contracted an expert roofer to install the tiles.

 Metal roofs